rsxdalv/tts-generation-webui/README.md

 Current base installation size is around 10.7 GB.
 Each model will require 2-8 GB of space in addition.

-* Download the [latest version](https://github.com/rsxdalv/tts-generation-webui/archive/refs/heads/main.zip) and extract it.
+* Download the [latest version](https://github.com/rsxdalv/tts-webui/archive/refs/heads/main.zip) and extract it.
 * Run start_tts_webui.bat or start_tts_webui.sh to start the server.
 It will ask you to select the GPU/Chip you are using.
 Once everything has installed, it will start the Gradio server at http://localhost:7770 and the React UI at http://localhost:3000.
 * Output log will be available in the installer_scripts/output.log file.
 * Note: The start script sets up a conda environment and a python virtual environment.
 Thus you don't need to make a venv before that, and in fact, launching from another venv might break this script.

-### Manual installation (not recommended)
+### Manual installation

 For detailed manual installation instructions, please refer to the [Manual Installation Guide](./documentation/manual_installation.md).

 ### Docker Setup

-tts-generation-webui can also be ran inside of a Docker container.
+tts-webui can also be ran inside of a Docker container.
 Using CUDA inside of docker requires (NVIDIA Container Toolkit)[https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html].
 To get started, pull the image from GitHub Container Registry:

 ```
-docker pull ghcr.io/rsxdalv/tts-generation-webui:main
+docker pull ghcr.io/rsxdalv/tts-webui:main
 ```

 Once the image has been pulled it can be started with Docker Compose: